 Cargo Overloads And Truck Accidents In Texas

-Trucking companies are responsible for complying with state and federal regulations governing the weight of a truck, the materials transported, and how a flatbed should be properly loaded.
-Improperly loaded cargo, load shifts, or an overloaded vehicle can result in overturned trucks, falling debris, and transported goods falling onto the highway.
+Trucking companies are responsible for complying with state and federal regulations governing the weight of a truck, the materials transported, and how a flat bed should be properly loaded.
+In cases involving improperly loaded cargo, load shifts or an overload can result in overturned trucks, falling debris and transported goods falling onto the highway.

-At The Law Offices of Tyler & Peery, our San Antonio truck accident lawyers work with accident investigators, trucking consultants, and shipping experts in cases involving cargo overloads and cargo shifts that lead to serious accidents.
+At The Law Offices of Tyler & Peery, our lawyers work with accident investigators, trucking consultants, and shipping experts in cases involving cargo overloads and cargo shifts that lead to serious accidents.
 In cases involving covering tarps and straps used to cover loose debris or pipes, we work to expose improperly secured coverings and material failures that result in cargo hitting cars or falling onto the highway.
-We interview eyewitnesses, truck drivers, and those responsible for loading trucks to determine what happened and why.
+We interview eyewitnesses, truck drivers and those responsible for loading trucks to determine what happened and why.